 Concealing an ugly shed is probably the first idea that comes into most people’s minds.
 Garden screening ideas, such as ornamental trees, shru

 Looking for something a little special to add to your garden?
-Well, we have a diverse range of Log Cabins and summer house designs for you to choose from.
+Well, we have a diverse range of cheap log cabins and best value summer houses for you to choose from.

 There is a growing trend for people to work from home or for people to move their businesses home.
-By using a Log Cabin or Summer House, you can maintain the separation between your working and home lives.
-Equally, some of our larger Log Cabins are perfect for use as a home gym or extra living space.
+By using a log cabin or summer house, you can maintain the separation between your working and home lives.
+Equally, some of our larger buildings are perfect for use as a home gym or extra living space.

 Choosing the right garden storage solution can be a task in itself.
 If you've out grown your humble garden shed, you might want to consider a smaller garden storage chest or tool store?
 These are easily secured and provide the storage space you need.
 Here are our top 5 favourites to help you decide which is best for you.

 Our Top 5 Storage Chests, Trunk & Tool Stores: